chriszimmerman/book-notes/aws_pluralsight/aws_developer_getting_started/module4.md

 Auto Scaling Group - Expands or shrinks a pool of instances based on pre-defined rules

 Load Balancer - Routing appliance that maintains a consistent DNS entry and balances requests to multiple instances

+## S3

+Stores objects (files)
+Stores objects in region you specify

+An object is basically a file and metadata

+Objects are uniquely identified in s3 via their key:
+- path
+- filename (excluding bucket name)

+Cross-region replication can solve latency issues or increase redundancy of data (CloudFront is better for latency)

+Buckets have permissions

+Policies can be configured for S3 buckets

+The AWS CLI has the permissions given to the user whose key is configured on your system